i-made/coding/github_challenge/readme.md

 Since the formed clusters using this method did not show satisfactory results, I decided to compute [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between each vector to find which vectors are similar.

-**Cosine similarity** was computed using the TF*IDF sparse matrix.
-It was converted to dense representation using [LIL](https://en.wikipedia.org/wiki/Sparse_matrix) method.
+***Cosine Similarity*** was computed using the TF*IDF sparse matrix.
+It was converted to dense representation using [LIL method](https://en.wikipedia.org/wiki/Sparse_matrix).
 Then the similarity was analysed. 'gcn.py' gives the desired output for a threshold value of similarity.
 After plotting histogram of different similarity values I found that at 0.37 the slope of curve was high.
 All the results provided are for simililarity > 0.37

 I found 110 documents for 114 entities, since four of the entities like 'data engineer' do not have a page on wikipedia.
 Data Term Matrix has shape 110 X 114 (sparse representation)